Mikelsoft99/LinuxHelpers/Kiosk/Kiosk.md

 # Kiosk Script

-Kiosk start with private modus and tab switching
+Kiosk start with private modus and tab switching.
+Works only in Ubuntu

 ## Needed software